Sooners edge Texas as Big 12 softball favorite; OSU selected third

 OU has won the past eight regular-season Big 12 titles.
 The 2020 softball season was canceled due to COVID-19.

-Oklahoma returns three All-Big 12 players included pitcher Giselle Juarez and utility players Jocelyn Alo and Grace Green.
+Oklahoma returns three All-Big 12 players, including pitcher Giselle Juarez and utility players Jocelyn Alo and Grace Green.
 The Sooners were 20-4 before the abrupt finish to last season.

 Oklahoma State tied its highest preseason conference ranking.
 The Cowgirls were selected to finish third last season as well.